epsilon-less-than-0/hk_horseracing_predictor/README.md

-# Hong Kong Horse Racing Data Scraper
+# Hong Kong Jockey Club Race Data Scraper and Analysis

 Currently a scraping and data processing program for Hong Kong Jockey Club horse racing results.
 Automatically collects historical race data and transforms it into clean, analysis-ready datasets.
 This project's aim is to analyze this data and  predict race results, and eventually come up with optimal betting strategies.